wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 |-- sort_trim_LC2A_SRR1964645.bam</pre>

 <h2 id="Fifth_Point_Header">Generating total read counts from alignent using htseq-count</h2>
-Now we will be using the <a href="http://htseq.readthedocs.io/en/master/count.htmhtseq-count">htseq-count</a> program to count the reads which have mapped to the genome.
+Now we will be using the <a href="http://htseq.readthedocs.io/en/master/count.htmhtseq-count">htseq-count</a> function of the module htseq to count the reads which have mapped to the genome.
 The thought behind htseq-count is quite intuitive, enumerating matching alignments into a "counts" file.
 However, this belies the complexity of alignment counting. htseq-count is used in the following manner:

 <pre style="color: silver; background: black;">htseq-count -s no -r pos -t gene -i Dbxref -f bam ../mapping/sort_trim_LB2A_SRR1964642.bam GCF_000972845.1_L_crocea_1.0_genomic.gff > LB2A_SRR1964642.counts
 Usage: htseq-count [options] alignment_file gff_file</pre>